-- Is used to determine the high honors (gold seal: 3.60 and above) and honors (silver seal: 3.00 to 3.59) designation awarded to graduates. - Is used to select the senior class valedictorians (cumulative GPA of 4.0 and above) weighted GPA for GHC seniors. - This GPA includes all marks earned and received from accredited high schools in the 9th, 10th, and 11th and the first semester of the 12th grades. - Includes all Fail marks. - Does not include courses taken during the final semester of the senior year. - Incorporates all transcripts for courses taken outside of GHC before the end of the fall senior semester, which are submitted prior to the deadline posted and advertised yearly by the academic counseling office.
+- Is used to determine the designation awarded to graduates. - Is used to select the senior class valedictorians (cumulative GPA of 4.0 and above) weighted GPA for GHC seniors. - This GPA includes all marks earned and received from accredited high schools in the 9th, 10th, and 11th and the first semester of the 12th grades. - Includes all Fail marks. - Does not include courses taken during the final semester of the senior year. - Incorporates all transcripts for courses taken outside of GHC before the end of the fall senior semester, which are submitted prior to the deadline posted and advertised yearly by the academic counseling office.